Over $1 Billion Won for Our clients

 Under Rhode Island General Laws § 10-7-1, a wrongful death claim can be filed when a death is caused by another party’s negligence, recklessness, or intentional misconduct.
 When medical providers fail to adhere to the accepted standard of care, and their actions or omissions result in the death of an infant, they may be held liable in a wrongful death lawsuit.

 Infant wrongful deaths due to birth injuries often result from avoidable medical errors before, during, or immediately after childbirth.
-Some of the most common causes include:
+Our firm has extensive experience investigating these tragic causes:

 - Oxygen Deprivation (Hypoxia or Asphyxia): When a baby’s oxygen supply is cut off during labor or delivery, it can cause irreversible brain damage and result in death.
 Hypoxia often occurs due to umbilical cord complications, placental abruption, or failure to monitor and address fetal distress.